-Psychology (SS645, SS675) (1 credit or 1/2 credit)
+Psychology (SS645) (1 credit)

 Psychology is the scientific study of behavior and mental processes that can involve both animal and human behavior.
 In Psychology, students are introduced to the historical development of psychology and the scientific study of behavior and mental processes.
 Students will learn about personality development, learning theory, biological bases of behavior, heredity versus environment, memory, abnormal psychology and current mental health issues.
 Students will take part in discussions, experiments, group projects, demonstrations and presentations designed to better understand how people think, feel and do.